 Close friends and family may notice a loved one struggling, even if they only exhibit subtle problems, such as mood swings or continual stomach upset.

 When a person notices that someone they care about may be struggling with alcoholism, it is important to proactively support the person.

-This means learning more about AUD and include getting them professional help.
+This means learning more about AUD and include getting them professional help like an alcohol rehab in Sydney.
 Getting started on this road can be difficult for friends or family.
 This is because alcohol use disorder impacts relationships, and sometimes, loved ones may not know exactly what is happening.